 how to make blueberry lemon muffins in grid of steps.

-1. Add the dry ingredients to a bowl.
+1. Add the dry ingredients to a mixing bowl.
 Mix.

-3. Stir in the blueberries gently.
+3. Stir in the blueberries gently to avoid disturbing their juices.

 TIP: You can also bake these as mini muffins if you prefer.
 You’ll just bake them for a slightly shorter time period.